 You should have an eye test every two years or more regularly if advised by your optometrist.

-What test does an optician use in an eye test?
+What test does an optician use in an eye health test?

 A comprehensive eye test includes a thorough examination of the front and back of the eye for any health problems, too.